-Donald Trump Is Going to the Heart of German Anarchist Country
+Donald Trump Is in the Heart of German Anarchist Country

 But come Friday, he will be in Hamburg.
 The flags bearing the skull and crossbones logo of FC St. Pauli, the banner of leftists across the city, are already hanging from windows ready to welcome him.

-Image credit: Alexander Koerner/Getty Images
+Photo credit: Alexander Koerner/Getty Images